 When I was young, to avoid going home, I stayed at the library to read and learn (that was also one of the few places I had access to the internet and heat).
 At first, I became interested in history and political science, because I believed those topics would provide clarity on how previous governments helped the poor.
 However, over time, I found the answer was much more grounded in economics and philosophy.
 It was within these topics, I found what specifically helps the poor.
 To show why it was in these topics I found the answers for which I was searching, a brief summary of the two is warranted.

-Economics, in the methodology of Adam Smith, explains why some countries become wealthy and others stay poor – this is why Smith’s economic treatise is titled An Inquiry into the Causes of The Wealth of Nations (commonly referred to as The Wealth of Nations).
+Economics, in the methodology of Adam Smith, explains why some countries become wealthy and others stay poor – this is why Smith’s economic treatise is titled An Inquiry into the Nature and Causes of The Wealth of Nations (commonly referred to as The Wealth of Nations).
 While Smith made – as did many classical economists – some errors, he correctly asserted one of the causes of wealth is others’ ability to ‘truck and barter’ with each other.

 When people have different preferences, needs, and wants, they barter with each other, each allowing the other to be in a better, more satisfied state than prior to the exchange (later on, these different preferences that caused exchange were classifies by the term ‘methodological subjectivism,’ an analyticSk framework used by the early Austrian Economist, Carl Menger).
 This act of bartering is what guides the process of production, or what Smith called the ‘invisible hand,’ and was later called the ‘spontaneous order’ by Nobel Laureate Friedrich A. Hayek.